collective-soundworks/collective-soundworks.github.io/tutorials/plugin-platform-init.md

 In this tutorial, you have learned the basics of _soundworks_ plugins usage, and more precisely how to use the _platform-init_ plugin.
 While this plugin is not _per se_ very complex, it can save you a lot of (quite boring) development time by simplifying the initialization of certains browser features.
 Along the way, you also discovered some of the functionalities provided by the `launcher` component that is automatically included in all _soundworks_ applications created using the wizard.

-In the next tutorial, we will wrap up what we have learned so far by creating a small working application where several clients can connect and be used as distributed speakers by a central controller.
+In the next tutorial, we will wrap up what we have learned so far by creating a small working application where several clients can be used as distributed speakers by a central controller.